Religious Zionism: History

 In 1862, German Orthodox Rabbi Zvi Hirsch Kalischer published his tractate Derishat Zion, positing that the salvation of the Jews, promised by the Prophets, can come about only by self-help.
 Rabbi Moshe Shmuel Glasner was another prominent rabbi who supported Zionism.
 The main ideologue of modern Religious Zionism was Rabbi Abraham Isaac Kook, who justified Zionism according to Jewish law, and urged young religious Jews to support efforts to settle the land, and the secular Labour Zionists to give more consideration to Judaism.
 Kook saw Zionism as a part of a divine scheme which would result in the resettlement of the Jewish people in its homeland.
 This would bring Geula ("salvation") to Jews, and then to the entire world.
 After world harmony is achieved by the re-foundation of the Jewish homeland, the Messiah will come.
 Although this has not yet happened, Kook emphasized that it would take time, and that the ultimate redemption happens in stages, often not apparent while happening.
-In 1924, when Kook became the Ashkenazi Chief Rabbi of Palestine, he tried to reconcile Zionism with Orthodox Judaism.
+In 1924, when Kook became the Ashkenazi Chief Rabbi of Mandatory Palestine, he tried to reconcile Zionism with Orthodox Judaism.